predsci/PROF/mkdocs/docs/setup.md

 To also save the plot to a file use:

 >\> forecast_traj <- plot_forecast(prof_data = prof_data, par_list = par_list, fit_list = fit_list, filename = '/path/to/filename')

+To use the baseline statistical model to create a 42 day forward forecast and the two estimates for the combined burden use:
+>\> stat_forecast_list <- plot_stat_forecast(prof_data = prof_data, nfrcst = 42)

+For both the mechanistic and statistical options the number of forecast horizons is set by the parameter 'nfrcst' above.
+By default it is set to 35.
+The cadence (i.e., units) of this parameter are assumed to be the same as the same as that of the incidence data.